Family ancestry search guide

 If you don't have an exact date, you can try searching a date range.

-- Select date of event range from drop down: either yes or no.
+- select date of event range from drop down: either 'yes' or 'no'

-- If you select date of event range "yes", you must enter a start and finish date for the period of your search.
+- if you select date of event range 'yes', you must enter a start and finish date for the period of your search

-If you select "no" for date of event range, you must enter the exact date of event.
-Use day, month, year such as 22/01/1908.
+If you select 'no' for date of event range, you must enter the exact date of event.
+Use day, month, year, such as 22/01/1908.

-For example, on 2 January 2020, you can search for:
+Every day new certificates become available.
+For example, on 2 January 2025, you can search for:

-- Births on or before 1 January 1920
+- births on or before 1 January 1925

-- Deaths on or before 1 January 1990
+- deaths on or before 1 January 1995

-- Marriages on or before 1 January 1970.
+- marriages on or before 1 January 1975.

 Include registration numbers